Ashkan-Yaldaie/thesis/documents/Thesis.md

 ?>
 ```

-And to remove the cron entry, the below code examines the crontab file line by line and if a line contains the given string it will be removed from the crontab.
+And to remove a cron entry, the below code examines the crontab file line by line and if a line contains the given string it will be removed from the crontab.
 The following code is added to the file "code.php":

 ``` php
 <?php